 In our previous strategic plan, we challenged ourselves to expand our conservation mission and look outward to our greater community.
-We developed publicly accessible properties and established Pre-K-12 education efforts and a variety of outdoor programming through collaboration with local school districts and public and private partners in Thurston and Mason counties.
+We developed publicly accessible properties and established K-12 education efforts and a variety of outdoor programming through collaboration with local school districts and public and private partners in Thurston and Mason counties.
 Over the next five years, we will expand on these successes in several key ways to deepen our community connection.

-We will use our public-access preserves to strengthen existing partnerships, develop robust volunteer opportunities, enhance membership and fundraising, and directly connect with more members of the communities we serve.
-Our programs will support Pre-K-12 education and outdoor opportunities for people of all ages and backgrounds.
-The investments we are making at these properties provide visitors opportunities to be in nature for exercise, community connection, or rejuvenation.
-For some, our properties have the potential to increase their understanding of the benefits of local conservation.
-CLT's community engagement work strives to include an intentional commitment to equity and social justice.
+We will use our public-access preserves to strengthen existing partnerships, develop robust volunteer opportunities, enhance membership and fundraising, and connect with a wider swath of the communities we serve.
+Our programs will support K-12 education and outdoor opportunities for people of all ages and backgrounds.
+The investment we are making at these properties will enhance our community's enjoyment of nature in our corner of the world, and understanding of the benefits of conservation.

+CLT's community engagement work includes an intentional commitment to equity and social justice.
 Colonization and systemic racism are a part of our country's history.
-The preserves we manage are on lands stewarded by Salish peoples, who were forcibly removed.
+CLT preserves are on lands stewarded by Salish peoples, who were forcibly removed.
 This hard truth is a legacy that we acknowledge.
 The conservation movement has much work to do to be truly inclusive to all races, ethnicities, genders, sexual orientations, ages, beliefs, and abilities.
 As we challenge ourselves to do better, we will seek counsel from community leaders who can help guide us along the way.

 Listening is one of our core organizational values.
-Over the next five years, we know that we cannot grow and improve without feedback from our members and greater community.
-As we take on new projects and develop new partnerships, listening with intention and sincerity and receiving feedback and suggestions with grace will be a vital part of our success.
+As we engage with new members of our community, listening with intention and sincerity will be a vital part of our success.
 We will look to our partners for this guidance and support to bolster our communication and outreach efforts.
 Now more than ever, people are embracing the value of local conservation and recreation access.
 We look forward to meeting this need and strengthening the partnerships that are vital to achieving it.